vhallac/dotfiles/README.md

 Normally, there will be a lot of untracked git files in your home directory, and they will clutter the output of git status.
 You can suppress these untracked files by using:

     git config --local status.showUntrackedFiles no

+Update git gui to ignore the untracked files as well

+    git config --local gui.displayUntracked false

+Keeping the `.git` file is dangerous.
+You can easily add files to your home repository by mistake.
+For this reason, we will remove `.git`, and use the `dfgit` alias (which expands to `git --git-dir=$HOME/dotfiles.git --work-tree=$HOME`).

+Removing the `.git` file breaks magit, so we need to make do with command line, or `dfgit gui`.